nextcloud/picker/README.md

 ## Webex embedded app

-Webex provides an app framework to allow embedding other apps.
-To embed the Nextcloud picker in Webex, create an embedded app in [https://developer.webex.com](https://developer.webex.com) with those values:
+Webex provides an app framework to embed other apps.
+To embed the Nextcloud Picker into Webex, create an embedded app in [https://developer.webex.com](https://developer.webex.com) with those values:

 * Valid domains: Put you Nextcloud domain there.
 For example, if your Nextcloud is accessible